WVUHPC/2018-Lesson_2/_episodes/07-cython.md

 ---
-title: "Introduction"
+title: "Cython"
-teaching: 0
+teaching: 45
-exercises: 0
+exercises: 15
 questions:
-- "Key question (FIXME)"
+- "What is Cython and its relation with Python?"
 objectives:
-- "First objective.
-(FIXME)"
+- "Optimize a numerical intensive operation with Cython"
 keypoints:
-- "First key point.
-(FIXME)"
+- "Cython is a superset of the Python programming language, designed to give C-like performance with code that is written mostly in Python."
 ---
 FIXME